Automated License Plate Readers (ALPR)

 WHO CAN ACCESS ALPR DATA?

-ALPR data is considered confidential by California state law and is restricted to use by California law enforcement for official purposes pertaining to criminal investigations.
+ALPR data is considered confidential by California state law and is restricted to use by California law enforcement only for official purposes pertaining to criminal investigations.
 CVPD employees who have been trained on ALPR systems and agreed to CVPD's mandated policies may access ALPR data for official law enforcement purposes.
 Each user has a unique and secure login credential, and any search of the data must include the reason for searching (case number or call for service number).
+CVPD conducts multiple audits on its systems to ensure strict adherence to California law and CVPD policy.

 Like other confidential law enforcement databases, there is department policy and state law that governs use and access, and consequences for improper use.